 As we age, we accept certain realities: the shower floor gets slipperier and the stairs steeper.
 A study by the CDC showed that in 2010 about one in four seniors in Wisconsin has a fall causing injury each year.
 Chronic illnesses like arthritis, diabetes and heart disease make getting around more difficult.
 It’s harder to keep up with housework, carry heavy grocery bags and drive safely—hello, orange cones of summer!
 And now COVID-19 has made it risky for seniors to go anywhere at all.

-If someone you love is staying at home on purpose or is stuck at home unhappily, Age at Home by Agrace can help on many fronts.
+If someone you love is staying at home on purpose or is stuck at home unhappily, Agrace Age at Home can help on many fronts.
 In-home senior care can help with tasks that challenge people’s independence or seem too risky for them to do alone.
 To start, you could have someone shop for you once a week and stop by to keep the house clean.

 A daily visit from a caregiver could keep you company and ensure you can safely shower, dress and take medications.
 This contact matters on other levels, too.
 Social ties are one of the strongest predictors of well-being, yet about 12 percent of seniors say they rarely or never receive the social and emotional support they need, according to 2007 study in the American Journal of Geriatric Psychiatry.1